MAMMOTHMAN34/trail-difficulty-scorer/README.md

 ## Limitations

-The model predicts difficulty from **route geometry alone** — distance, elevation gain/loss, slope, and exposure.
+The model predicts difficulty from **route geometry alone**: distance, elevation gain/loss, slope, and exposure.
 That captures a lot, but real-world difficulty ratings also depend on things a GPX track simply doesn't contain:

-- **Technical terrain** — rock scrambles, ladders, roots, loose footing, stream crossings.
+- **Technical terrain**: rock scrambles, ladders, roots, loose footing, stream crossings.
 A trail can be physically gentle but technically demanding.
 - **Trail surface, navigation, and exposure** to weather or drop-offs.

 This shows up clearly on **long but gentle technical trails**.
-For example, Luxembourg's Mullerthal "Little Switzerland" (24 km) and the M³ Moselle Trail (33 km) are both rated *difficult* on Wikiloc, but their mean slope is only ~4° with under 3% steep segments — *flatter than the average easy trail in the dataset*.
+For example, Luxembourg's Mullerthal "Little Switzerland" (24 km) and the M³ Moselle Trail (33 km) are both rated *difficult* on Wikiloc, but their mean slope is only ~4° with under 3% steep segments, *flatter than the average easy trail in the dataset*.
 The model sees gentle terrain and predicts **moderate**, because the rocky, scrambly character that makes them hard is invisible to elevation data.